How to Prepare for your Eye Tracking Experiment

 Do you wear glasses?

-Do you wear colored contact?
+Do you wear colored contacts?

 Our Eye Tracking Lab is located in room C21, on the bottom floor of the Princeton Neuroscience Institute building.
 The map below has been provided for your convenience.